rwdavisx/Camunda-BPM-Spring-Boot-Docker-Installer/readme.md

 developing your own bpm processes.
 You can download the [Camunda Modeller](https://camunda.com/download/modeler/) in order to easily create or modify bpmn files.

-## Deploying with Docker
+## External Databases
 Go to the root of your application:
 ```bash
 docker-compose build
 ```

-This will build a containerized image of your application.
+This will rebuild your application's docker image.

-To start the container
+To start the preconfigured docker services
 ```bash
 docker-compose up
 ```